Dylan-Qin/dylan-qin.github.io-backup/README.md

 ## About

 Dr. Chuan Qin's research interests include **data mining** and **machine learning**, with a focus on knowledge computing, cognitive computing, representation learning, and large foundational models, as well as their interdisciplinary applications across the natural and social sciences.
-He has published 60+ papers in top-tier venues including PIEEE, TKDE, TNNLS, TOIS, TMIS, SIGKDD, SIGIR, NeurIPS, TheWebConf, IJCAI, and AAAI.
+He has published 60+ papers in top-tier venues including PIEEE, TKDE, TNNLS, TOIS, TMIS, SIGKDD, SIGIR, NeurIPS, ICLR, TheWebConf, IJCAI, and AAAI.

 ---